 Fairtrade cotton – a fairer deal for farmers

 One of the many ways we raise money for Comic Relief is by producing and selling thousands of Red Nose Day T-shirts.
-Since 2015, our Red Nose Day T‑shirts have been made with Fairtrade cotton, supporting over 500 farmers in East Africa.
+Since 2015, our Red Nose Day T-shirts have been made with Fairtrade cotton, supporting over 500 farmers in Western Uganda.

 Curious about the Fairtrade cotton used in our Red Nose Day range?

-The Fairtrade certified cotton in our Red Nose Day T-shirts, sweatshirts, pouches, totes and aprons was grown by farmers in Uganda.
+The Fairtrade certified cotton in our Red Nose Day T-shirts, sweatshirts, totes, pouches and aprons was grown by farmers in Uganda.
+Income from the Fairtrade cotton in these items supports cotton farmers and their communities.

 The co-operative is made up of over 500 farmers in Western Uganda who have been supported by TK Maxx since 2012 to grow top quality cotton, raise their incomes and send their children to school.
 It was certified to trade as Fairtrade in 2014, and remains the only Fairtrade cotton producer in East Africa.
 The cotton was first used for the Red Nose Day T-shirts in the 2015 campaign.